 In total, there will be 7,150 cubic yards (c.y.) of PFAS-contaminated material that is above the Alaska Department of Environmental Conservation (DEC) soil migration to groundwater cleanup level found in 18 AAC 75.341.
-Material will be produced through excavation and grinding.
+Material will be produced through excavation, grinding, and concrete hardstand removal.
 See the table below for a breakdown of contaminated material:

 Original Location Material Type Method Qty (c.y.)
 G.A.
 Apron Expansion (culvert reorientation) soil excavation 110 G.A.
 Apron Expansion (clearing/grubbing) soil excavation 1800 Taxiway 'F' soil excavation 90 Runway 2/20 ground asphalt grinding 150 G.A.
 Apron (section in front of DOT&PF building) ground asphalt grinding 2200 G.A.
-Apron (section near Expansion) ground asphalt grinding 1800 Heavy Aircraft Apron (section near AK Air building) ground asphalt grinding 1000
+Apron (section near Expansion) ground asphalt grinding 1800 Heavy Aircraft Apron (section near AK Air building) ground asphalt grinding 1000 G.A.
+Apron concrete chunks excavation 230 Taxiways 'D' and 'E' concrete/asphalt chunks excavation 30

-\See Attachment 1 for a map of locations.
+See Attachment 1 for a map of locations.

-Contaminated soil produced during excavation will be returned to the area and approximate depth from which it came or may be stored in the PFAS-contaminated material storage cell (see Attachment 1 for cell location).
-Contaminated asphalt produced during grinding that tested above the DEC soil migration to groundwater cleanup level found in 18 AAC 75.341, which is estimated in the table above and shown in red zones on the map in Attachment 1, may only be: 1) blended into the base in area generated, 2) placed in G.A.
+Contaminated soil produced during excavation will be returned to the area and approximate depth from which it came, i.e. removed and then replaced during electrical trenching, or may be stored in the PFAS-contaminated material storage cell (see Attachment 1 for cell location).
+Soil returned to area isn't expected to be more than 30 c.y.
+Contaminated asphalt produced during grinding that tested above the DEC soil migration to groundwater cleanup level found in 18 AAC 75.341 (quantities estimated in the table above) may only be: 1) blended into the base in area generated, 2) placed in G.A.
 Apron Expansion area and must be capped at completion, 3) temporarily stockpiled within the area generated, or 4) contained within the PFAS-contaminated material storage cell.
 Asphalt movement from these zones will also be tracked by the Contractor and final quantities and locations will be given to DOT&PF at project completion or upon request.
+Contaminated concrete will be placed in the G.A.
+Apron Expansion area and must be capped at project's completion or contained within the PFAS-contaminated concrete will be placed in the G.A.
+Apron Expansion area and must be capped at project's completion or contained within the PFAS-contaminated material storage cell.

 Asphalt that tested above non-detectable levels of PFAS but below DEC soil migration to groundwater cleanup level found in 18 AAC 75.341, will be treated separately from asphalt with non-detectable levels of PFAS.
 That asphalt, designated by yellow zones on the map in Attachment 1, may only be: 1) blended into the base in area generated, 2) may be used as a pad under the PFAS-contaminated material storage cell, or 3) stockpiled unlined in RAP Stockpile Location #2.
-RAP Stockpile Location #2 is the former location of firefighting training and AFFF dispersal area and is known to be PFAS-contaminated.
+RAP Stockpile Location #2 is near the former location of firefighting training and AFFF dispersal area which is known to be PFAS-contaminated.
 It is also a separate drainage system from any of the town's drinking water sources.